mrOranger/Javascript/Typescript/README.md

 Now that we have configurated our `tsconfig.json` file, have to have a look about the configuration keys, defining the TypeScript's compiler behaviour:

 - while we are compiling a TypeScript file in its JavaScript counterpart, we have to decide which version of ECMAScript we would like to use.
-Up to this point, the `target` property indicates the ECAScript version used to generate the JavaScript file, in fact, if we would like to generate JavaScript files that have to runnable in older browser using the `es3` value is a good choice, in fact, it is the default values used to TypeScript if we do not specify anything.
+That is, the `target` property indicates the ECAScript version used to generate the JavaScript file, in fact, if we would like to generate JavaScript files that have to runnable in older browser using the `es3` value is a good choice, in fact, it is the default values used to TypeScript if we do not specify anything.

 - after compile a TypeScript file, we can indicate which library will be used by our files.
 Therefore, `lib` takes a collection of dependences that will be injected in our final file.

 - if we would like to debug our file from the browser, we have to use only JavaScript files, however, if the output file will grow and begin unreadable, the debugging process will be quite impossibile.
 Thus, we need `.map` files that map our JavaScript file in the original TypeScript, and this kind of files are generated using the `sourceMap` property.

-- `rootDir` and `outDiv` are used to indicate the root directory and the directory where the output file will be places.
+- `rootDir` and `outDir` are used to indicate the root directory and the directory where the output file will be places.

 - even if there are errors in out TypeScript files, they will be still compiled in JavaScript, if we would like to avoid this behaviour, we have to set the `noEmitOnError` property.

-- `exclude` takes a the input file names that must be ignored during the compilation process, while `include` is used to indicate files that must be included in the compilation process, of course if no file is specified, it means that allw the files starting from the root directory will be included.
+- `exclude` takes a the input file names that must be ignored during the compilation process, while `include` is used to indicate files that must be included, of course if no file is specified, it means that will includes all the files start from the root directory.

 - however, the most most important option is `strict` that enables the `use strict` mode in JavaScript, avoiding using `any` and other type's not safe operations.

-- there are three additional options, used to for `code quality`. `unusedLocals` avoid using local variables that are not used in the block, on the other hand, `unusedParameters` has the same effect but for parameters. `noImplicitReturns` option reports a warning when we do not always return any implicit value from a function.
+- there are three additional options, used to for **code quality**. `unusedLocals` avoid using local variables that are not used in the block, on the other hand, `unusedParameters` has the same effect but for parameters. `noImplicitReturns` option reports a warning when we do not always return any implicit value from a function.

 ## Basis

-Since TypeScript is a JavaScript's superset, we will not have a look on types like `String` or `Number` because we already saw them in the JavaScript's section.
+Since TypeScript is a JavaScript's superset, we will not have a look on types like `string` or `number` because we already saw them in the JavaScript's section.
 On the other hand, we will have a look on TypeScript's built in types and type's operations that are not implemented in JavaScript.

 ### Tuples

-The first built in type in TypeScript is the `tuple`, if we would write a definiton of tuple, we could say that it is a <u>fixed set of elements with a fixed type for each index</u>.
+The first built in type in TypeScript is the **tuple**, if we would write a definiton of tuple, we could say that it is a <u>fixed set of elements with a fixed type for each index</u>.
 Now, there is not a special notation in TypeScript to create a tuple, but we have to use the same notation, with an update, used for `Array`.
 Let's consider this example, if we would like to create a tuple of three elements, the first is a `number`, and the others are `string` and `number`, we should write something like this:

 ```typescript
 const tuple = [1, 'Mario Rossi', 24];
 ```

-of course we are using the `type inference` mechanism of TypeScript to infer the type to assign to the variable.
+of course we are using the **type inference** mechanism of TypeScript to infer the type to assign to the variable.
 However, if we would like to specify that there is an object's field that is a tuple, we should write something like this:

 ```typescript
 const myObject: {